CharlieH94/MixedMessages/README.md

 - Build a message generator program using JavaScript
 - Use Git version control
 - Use command line
-- Develop locally on your computer
+- Develop locally on my computer

 ## Features
 A simple message generator - *rubbishJokeGenerator()*.